bilibili/MagicaSakura/README.md

 >5.
 Offer backward-compatible versions of the Android system that can be used with 4.0.3 or higher.

 >6.
+Support Vector Drawable with appcompat-v7.

+>7.
 Easy to integrate to your app.

 ## Demo